 I use an Edirol R-O9 to record a wide variety of authentic language and sounds.
 I then use audacity software (see below) to edit the sound files.
-In the classroom I use a BOSE Sound Dock.
-I am very satisfied with both pieces of equipment, hence the links below.
+In the classroom I use a BOSE Sound Link.
+I am very satisfied with both pieces of equipment.

 A lot of teachers like to use music in the classroom either as a way of relaxing stressed out students or as part of a listening comprehension.
 Here are some tips on how to make the most of what mp3 technology can do in the EFL or ESL classroom.

 Audacity is a great piece of software, not only because it is free to download (from here) but also because it is very easy to use.
 If you know how to cut and paste, you’ll be able to use audacity.
 If you need some very basic help, click here.
 More help here.
 Below you can see a screenshot of audacity.
 There is speech for the first 17 seconds followed by silence.
 By cutting and pasting parts of an MP3 into such a silent line, you can put together your own tracks.